 The data for this Tracker measure is collected after each Missouri Highway and Transportation Commission meeting where Statewide Transportation Improvement Program projects are awarded.
 Award dates and notice to proceed dates are entered in a list that includes all 250 Focus on Bridges structures.
-The Construction and Materials Division provides the date when each structure is opened to traffic.
+The Construction and Materials Division as well as the Communications Division provides the date when each structure is opened to traffic.